microsoft/nni/docs/en_US/TrainingService/AMLMode.md

 Note: You should set `trainingServicePlatform: aml` in NNI config YAML file if you want to start experiment in aml mode.

 Compared with [LocalMode](LocalMode.md) trial configuration in aml mode have these additional keys:
-* computerTarget
+* computeTarget
     * required key.
 The computer cluster name you want to use in your AML workspace.
 * nodeCount
     * required key.
-The node count each run in your experiment.
+The number of nodes to use for one run. [refer](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.runconfiguration?view=azure-ml-py#variables)

 amlConfig:
 * subscriptionId